Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Similar to coral, mangroves provide shelter for various crustaceans and fish.

-We also saw a few giant clams, which are essential to coral reef systems.
+We also saw a few giant clams essential to coral reef systems.

 They help maintain the water quality, which in turn helps keep reefs clean and healthy.